tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </p>

   <h3>
-    And Around, And Around, And Around…
+    And Around, And Around, And Around...
   </h3>

   <p>